-New Mercedes GLE plug-in hybrid: UK order books open now
+New Mercedes GLE plug-in hybrid: price, specs and pictures

-The GLE is capable of AC and DC charging thanks to its Type 2 and CCS sockets, and a new on-board charger doubles the AC charging capacity from 3.6 to 7.4kW.
-A public rapid charger can take it from 10 to 80% in 20 minutes thanks to the maximum DC charging rate of 60kW.
+The GLE plug-in hybrid is capable of AC and DC charging thanks to its Type 2 and CCS sockets, and a new on-board charger doubles the AC charging capacity from 3.6 to 7.4kW.
+A public rapid charger can take the batteries from 10 to 80% in 20 minutes thanks to the maximum DC charging rate of 60kW.
 You only need to keep it plugged in for another 10 minutes for a full charge.

-Plugging it in to a home wallbox will give you a full recharge in 1.5 hours, rising to five hours if you use a conventional domestic socket.
-On the road, you can find nearby charging points using the car’s infotainment system and pay for charging through an app – though this is only available for those in continental Europe for the time being.
+Plugging into a home wallbox will give you a full charge in 90 minutes, rising to five hours if you use a conventional domestic socket.
+On the road, you can find nearby charging points using the car’s infotainment system and pay through an app – although this is only available for customers in continental Europe for the time being.

-Mercedes quotes officially tested fuel economy of 257mpg, and CO2 emissions of 29g/km.
-The hybrid GLE uses Mercedes’ 9G-TRONIC nine-speed automatic transmission and the brand's latest energy-recuperation technology.
-As energy is recaptured at each wheel, the car has a natural braking capability, allowing for ‘one-pedal’ driving that's common in pure-electric cars like the latest Nissan Leaf.
+Mercedes quotes officially tested fuel economy of 257mpg and CO2 emissions of 29g/km.
+The hybrid GLE uses the company's 9G-TRONIC nine-speed automatic transmission and its latest energy-recuperation technology.
+As energy is recaptured at each wheel, the car has a natural braking capability, allowing for the ‘one-pedal’ driving that's common in pure-electric cars like the latest Nissan Leaf.

-The GLE is the latest in a range of plug-in hybrid models from Mercedes, including C-Class, E-Class and S-Class, as well as the smaller GLA and GLC SUVs.
+The GLE is the latest in a range of Mercedes plug-in hybrid models, including the A-Class, C-Class, E-Class and S-Class, as well as the smaller GLA and GLC SUVs.
 In addition, Mercedes also boasts a line-up of fully-electric vehicles, including the EQC and EQV.
 By the end of 2020, the carmaker is aiming to have 20 electrified models on sale.